Spectraproof is a new groundbreaking Softproofing application, based on spectral color prediction.

 The substrate coloration or paper white, is either taken from the output condition or can be selected individually.
 An unlimited number of substrates can be measured and added to the system.
 This way, it is for instance very easy to display how a different batch of a substrate like GD2 carton will affect the result.
 One unique feature of the application is the ability to not only visualize the coloration of the substrate, but also its visual properties like carton fiber, corrugated flutes or reflective surfaces.
 Other unique features are the ability to assign varying opacities to multiple white separations, showing the result of spot-varnish overprints and the simulation of cold/hot foiling.

 When comparing the softproof to a hardcopy sample or press sheet, the print is simply held underneath the monitor hood, which provides standard light and viewing conditions, thus making it very easy to compare.
 This system provides a self-contained viewing station right on the desktop, eliminating a separate bulky viewing booth etc. making it also ideal for home office environments.

 To verify the job, the process and spot colors are again flashed and measured, so that a certification report can be generated at the touch of a button.
 The report does contain all necessary information, like date and time, viewing condition, DE of the job, operating system, user name and company etc.

 Jobs can also be exported.
-The software is using a custom container format, which includes the file as such, and all necessary parameters, like output profile, substrate coloration, Des etc. including the quality report.
+The software is using a custom container format, which includes the file as such, and all necessary parameters, like output profile, substrate coloration, spectral color data etc. including the quality report.
 This container in turn can then be imported again for instance on the receiving side (brand owner etc.) .
 On the importing side, another quality report is generated, which now includes all parameters on the sending and receiving side, which can easily be compared, in other words, it is documented that both users see exactly the same on both sides, making approval chain management processes easy and fast.